patrickstowell/PHY303-Lectures/phy303-unit5-collective-excited.md

    The decay process itself does not directly involve electromagnetic transitions.
 However, the resulting Ni-60 nucleus may exist in an excited state, and subsequent gamma-ray transitions can occur as Ni-60 de-excites to its ground state.

 2. **Gamma-Ray Transitions in Ni-60:**
-   When Ni-60 is formed it is in an excited state, it can emit gamma rays (high-energy photons) as it undergoes de-excitation to reach its ground state.
-These gamma-ray transitions involve changes in angular momentum (L) and parity (π) of the nucleus as we see it jump betwen the $4^+$, $2^+$, and $0^{+}$ states.B ecause $L=4$ transitions have a lower probability, the nucleus also tends to avoid jumping straight from the $4+$ state to $0+$, and instead emits to gamma rays as it moves down the energy levels.
+   When Ni-60 is formed it is in an excited state, it undergoes de-excitation to reach its ground state.
+These gamma-ray transitions involve changes in angular momentum (L) and parity (π) of the nucleus as we see it jump betwen the $4^+$, $2^+$, and $0^{+}$ states.
+Because $L=4$ transitions have a lower probability, the nucleus also tends to avoid jumping straight from the $4+$ state to $0+$, and instead emits to gamma rays as it moves down the energy levels.
 The short decay times of these two states results in two gamma rays being emitted in a very short time period corresponding to the two energy differences between these levels and showing up as two co-incident peaks in gamma ray detectors.
    <br>

    Note that because of the larger energy jump the $4+$ state is far more likely to decay into the lower $2+$ state than the higher one resulting in 1.1732 MeV being one of the dominant gamma rays emitted.
 Both of these emissions are E2 transitions.